alvindera97/T/README.md

 ## Features

-- **Event-based conversation simulation:** Messages and responses center around the event.
+- **Context-based conversation simulation:** Messages and responses center around the context.
-- **Message broadcasting:** Users can send event-related messages to the group.
+- **Message broadcasting:** Users can send context-related messages to the group.
-- **Intelligent responses:** The bot generates contextually relevant replies.
+- **Intelligent responses:** The system generates contextually relevant replies.
-- **Off-topic message limitation:** The percentage of messages that are off-topic are configurable.
+- **Off-topic message limitation:** The percentage of messages that are off-topic is configurable.
 - **AI-generated content:** Automated creation of messages and responses.

 ## System Architecture